 What is it?

 What does the skin need?

-fat or lipids
+Fat or lipids

-These care products are good for you
+These care ingredients are good

 nourishing vegetable oils and